The Dispute Resolution Review: Taiwan

 The Attorney Regulation Act governs attorneys' goals of promoting social justice, protecting human rights and contributing to democratic government and the rule of law.
 It also provides guidelines for conflicts of interest in that an attorney is prohibited from accepting representation in the following situations:

-- instances where the attorney him or herself or another attorney in his or her firm has previously accepted a retainer from any opposing party, or else had given counsel and rendered assistance to said opposing party;
+- in instances where the attorney him or herself or another attorney in his or her firm has previously accepted a retainer from any opposing party, or else had given counsel and rendered assistance to said opposing party;

-- instances where a matter has been previously handled by the attorney while he or she was acting as a judge, prosecutor, judicial officer or judicial police officer;
+- in instances where a matter has been previously handled by the attorney while he or she was acting as a judge, prosecutor, judicial officer or judicial police officer;

 - for a case that has previously been handled by the attorney in the capacity of arbitrator in arbitration proceedings;